 (Laney et al. in preparation)

-While most of my research is currently focused on biogeography and community ecology of mammals and birds, I consider myself a question driven researcher.
-My extended interests in biodiversity have thus led me down other investigatory paths, including work in fields such as paleobiology and taphonomy.
+While most of my research is currently focused on biogeography and community ecology, my interests in biodiversity have led me down other investigatory paths, including work in fields such as paleobiology and taphonomy.
 I co-authored a study using scanning electron microscopy and microscopic digestive wear on the bones of small mammal prey to identify their avian and mammalian predators (Terry et al. 2018).
-I also am interested in the intersection of community derived ecological data and the motivations of wildlife enthusiasts and naturalists who contribute such data.
-I authored a study that examined the behavior of American birdwatchers when rare birds are reported using records from the eBird database and geospatial datasets (Laney et al. 2021).
+I am also interested interested in the intersection of community derived ecological data and the motivations of wildlife enthusiasts and naturalists who contribute such data.
+I co-authored a study that examined the behavior of birdwatchers when rare birds are reported using records from the eBird database and geospatial datasets (Laney et al. 2021).

 Hypothesized behavioral dynamics of birders